Skip to content

 What you might notice.
 Night driving feels harder.
 Headlights wear halos and the road looks washed out after a car passes.
 Brake lights fuzz at the edges.
 Reflective signs at dusk take a beat longer to resolve.
 The eye doctor says 20/20.

 What the science shows.
-Owsley and colleagues followed older drivers with cataract and found that reduced contrast sensitivity was associated with elevated crash risk — and that standard acuity, on its own, was a much weaker predictor (Owsley, Stalvey, Wells, Sloane & McGwin, 2001).
-The mechanical signature is broad: a global reduction across the curve, worst in the mid-to-high frequencies, with strong symptomatic impact under low light.
+Owsley and colleagues followed older drivers with cataract and found that reduced contrast sensitivity was independently associated with elevated crash risk — and that standard acuity, on its own, was not (Owsley, Stalvey, Wells, Sloane & McGwin, 2001).2 The mechanical signature is broad: a global reduction across the curve, worst in the mid-to-high frequencies, with strong symptomatic impact under low light.
 Importantly, contrast often drops before acuity does.
 A patient can pass the eye chart and still have a real, measurable deficit that explains the driving difficulty.

 Cross-link: Cataract and contrast: why your eye exam might say 20/20 while you struggle to drive at night.